Type above and press Enter to search. Press Esc to cancel.

 Restaurant

-While restaurants typically see an increase in business over the summer, patio season has been the key to survival for many restaurants worldwide.
-With the weather warming up, customers are ditching their winter coats for lighter fare and are beginning their hunt for the best patio to enjoy the rising temperatures.
+While restaurants typically see an increase in business over the summer, patio season has been the key to survival for many restaurants worldwide, many of whom see significant growth in tickets and revenue thanks to increased tourism, good weather and expanded capacity.
+Patio season is now in full swing, and customers are always on the hunt for the best outdoor dining options to enjoy the rising temperatures.

-However, competition can be intense as restaurants setup their outdoor shops and get ready to receive locals and tourists.
-The sooner your restaurant gets set up, the sooner potential guests can pick you from the pack.
+However, competition can be intense as restaurants set up their outdoor seating and get ready to receive locals and tourists.
+When you optimize your setup, potential guests are more likely to pick you from the pack.

 Expanding and modernizing your outdoor space early can set you apart from your competition and give customers more reason to visit you for a summer beverage and salad.
-From updating your menus to adjusting your floor plan, we’ve got the action plan you need to prepare for patio season.
+From securing the right funding to updating your menus to adjusting your floor plan, we’ve got the action plan you need to prepare for patio season.

 1. Review seasonal data